 - There are other varieties of sweet onion such as Maui and Walla Walla.
 There are also generic sweet onions which you will find in your produce section year round.

 Technically you can pickle with vinegar alone, but it’s really the added spices that contribute the flavor.
 Here in California I can pick bay leaves and pink peppercorns right from my neighborhood trees, I love it.
 I hardly ever return from a walk around the block without something in hand.
-There’s a Brazilian pepper tree in the side walk strip across the street, and I collect sprigs when the seeds are ripe, and then let them air dry.
+There’s a Peruvian pepper tree in the side walk strip across the street, and I collect sprigs when the seeds are ripe, and then let them air dry.
 Pink peppercorns are a different species entirely from black pepper*, but they have a similar flavor.
 You can of course use store bought peppercorns of any color, black, white, pink, or green.

 *Caution: pink peppercorns are from the same family as cashews and pistachios and can cause allergic reactions in people sensitive to tree nuts.